pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 The CAN-Bus uses a high and a low wire to communicate.
-The signals on the wires are exactly opposite of each other and about two volts apart, so they can use differential signaling (see Chapter 2).
+The signals on the wires are exactly opposite of each other and about two volts apart, so they can use differential signaling (see :ref:`differential_signaling`).
 Optionally, you can add other wires to increase shielding from other signals or keep communications going if either the high or low wire breaks.